 What business lease options are there?

-If you’re applying for a business lease there are several options for you to choose from.
+If you’re looking at car leasing for the self-employed and applying for a business lease there are several options for you to choose from.
 These options are:

 - Business Contract Hire